-As anyone buying a new house will testify, the expense of upping sticks can soon mount up.
-But follow these top tips and you could save a significant amount of money.
+As anyone buying a new house will testify, the expense of moving can soon mount up.
+Follow these top tips to save your pennies.

 On top of this, you will also have to fork out for estate agency fees, conveyancing costs and stamp duty.

 Extra costs add up

 "Moving house can be both expensive and stressful,” says Kate Rose, head of household services at Confused.com.

 "Most people remember to take into account the larger fees such as surveys and stamp duty, but are often surprised at how quickly the other extra costs add up.

 "By the time you factor in a removal company, minor repairs to the old house – not to mention new furniture for the new house – the costs can quickly run into the thousands."

 But it’s not all bad news, as there are plenty of simple steps you can take to ensure your house move doesn’t break the bank.

 First off, make sure you shop around to get the best deal possible.